syncfusion-content/wpf-docs/wpf/DataGrid/Filtering.md

 ### Clear Filtering

-SfDataGrid allows you to clear the filters by clearing the filter predicates.
+The WPF DataGrid (SfDataGrid) allows you to clear the filters by clearing the filter predicates.
 This is achieved by invoking the following methods.

 * [SfDataGrid.ClearFilters](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ClearFilters) - Clears filters for all the columns programmatically.
 * [SfDataGrid.ClearFilter(String columnName)](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_ClearFilter_System_String_) - Clears the filter for particular column that has the columnName as `MappingName`.